ibm-cloud-docs/pattern-vpc-security/overview.md

 ## Edge Protection / Firewalling Capability
 {: #core-network-protection}

 Segregation techniques were discussed in the previous section and in some way, these can be considered firewalling methods as well.  {{site.data.keyword.Bluemix_notm}} has native firewalling in several areas to control IP addresses, ports and protocols and associated ingress and egress traffic.
 Most notable are ACLs that are firewalls that are applied to created cloud subnets.
 Security Group are firewalls that are applied virtual server instance (VSI) network interfaces.
-Security Groups work at the L3/L4 level controlling allowed IP addresses, ports, and protocols.
+Security Groups work at the Level 3/ Level 4 level controlling allowed IP addresses, ports, and protocols.

  - [Access Control Lists](/docs/vpc?topic=vpc-using-acls#:~:text=You%20can%20use%20an%20access,to%20and%20from%20the%20instances.)
 Controls ingress and egress IP addresses, ports and protocol in subnets,
  - [Security Groups](/docs/security-groups?topic=security-groups-about-ibm-security-groups) - Controls ingress and egress IP addresses, ports and protocols on virtual server instances network interfaces.
 This can be considered host firewalling,